OFFICIAL RULES

 Throw In/Starting Play

 The ball must be thrown (not dribbled) in from the check box at the rear of the court.
-First Violation: Warning from the referees or court monitor, Second Violation: change of possession
+First Violation: Warning from the referees or court monitor, Second Violation: change of possession.
+The ball must be thrown in within the 5-second count or the team loses possession.

 After the Game

-Winning teams are responsible to deliver the scorecard to the Unite Headquarters to be entered.
+Winning teams are responsible for delivering the scorecard to the United Headquarters to be entered.

 (Sunday Only Bracket)